Understanding Users' Interaction with Login Notifications: Method

 \subsection{Ethical Considerations}

-At the time we conducted the measurement study, none of the authors worked at an institution with an IRB.
-However, we carefully followed the guidelines provided in the Menlo~Report, including a risk-benefit evaluation, developing the protocol with peers familiar with conducting user studies, and following the legal requirements.
+At the time we conducted the study, none of the authors worked at an institution with an IRB.
+However, we carefully followed the guidelines provided in the Menlo~Report, including a risk-benefit evaluation, developing the protocol with peers familiar with conducting user studies and following the legal requirements.
 The study included deception and sent a login notification to participants' personal email accounts, which could have caused more anxiety than just imagining to have received a login notification.
-We actively tried to avoid this situation by conducting our self-report study first.
-However, as half of the participants stated they would (unnecessarily) change their password, we decided to verify this potentially user-burdening behavior.